 Lifetime TRICARE coverage is dependent on the former spouse remaining unmarried.
-If the former spouse remarries, he/she will lose TRICARE coverage permanently.
+If the former spouse remarries, they will lose TRICARE coverage permanently.

 - A former non-military spouse who is not eligible for TRICARE may buy conversion health coverage.
 This is called the Continued Health Care Benefit Program (CHCBP).

 If the military member leaves the the service, the former spouse who buys CHCBP is covered for 36 months after the date of divorce.
-A former spouse may also get continuing medical coverage through CHCBP for an indefinite period (not just 36 months) if she or he meets these conditions.
+A former spouse may also get continuing medical coverage through CHCBP for an indefinite period (not just 36 months) if they meet these conditions.
 The former spouse:

 Must be entitled to a share of the service member's pension or Survivor Benefit Plan coverage